 Start by running one of the blade edges on a sharpening stone or a similar material.
 Of course, be sure to keep the angle of the blades consistent.
 When you have finished with that edge, turn the blade over and sharpen the other side.

 Usually, each blade will have two back, and two front sides, and a grinding machine will have four blades.
 Repeat the same process for all sides on each blade, and your grinder will be as sharp as new.
 Of course, run the blade away from your body to prevent any injury.
 Also, sharpen the blades whenever you notice a decrease in performance.

 Here is a great short video with tips and tricks on how to get a consistent grind with a blade grinder.

 Rules When Sharpening Grinder Blades

 When sharpening grinder blades, wear protective gloves if the blade slips from your fingers.
 Although the blades are not super sharp, they are sharp enough to cause damage.

 Also, the foremost rule is that you never slide the sharpening stone over a blade, but a blade over the sharpening stone.
 You will create the heat and friction needed to sharpen the edge.
 If you slide the stone instead, you will do the same thing, but the effect will be much less powerful since you can’t do that at the same speed.

 As mentioned, the most recommended technique is to slide the blade away from the body.
-It is not only necessary because of safety but influences the actual sharpening process, too.
+It is necessary because of safety and influences the sharpening process, too.
 It’s much easier to get the desired heat and friction when sliding the blade away from the body.